GuoweiHe/Insight-Coding-Challenge-Anomaly-Detection/README.md

     ......
     }

-The 'amount' list record the purchases of customerID1.
-The 'friend' list record the nearest friends of customerID1.
-The 'index' list record the sequence of events related to customerID1.
-To save some space, only the T latest purchases will be saved in the list, and the older events will be deleted.
+The 'amount' list records the purchases of customerID1.
+The 'friend' list contains the direct friends of customerID1.
+The 'index' list records the sequence of events related to customerID1.
+To save some space, only the T latest purchases will be saved in the lists, and the older events will be deleted.